Alejandro F. Frangi

 Rm G21, Kilburn Building, Oxford Road, University of Manchester, M13 9PL Manchester

 I am Professor Alejandro Frangi FREng FIEEE, and I hold the Bicentenary Turing Chair in Computational Medicine at the University of Manchester.
-In my role as Director of the Christabel Pankhurst Institute, I work to support health tech innovation translation in Greater Manchester.

 I have the privilege of leading the UK CEiRSI Centre of Excellence on in-Silico Regulatory Science and Innovation, which seeks to advance in silico medicine across the UK.
 My research centres on AI and in silico technologies, and I endeavour to foster collaboration between academia, industry, and regulators to support healthcare innovation.
+In 2023-2025, he was Director of the Christabel Pankhurst Institute, from wwhere he worked to support health tech innovation translation in Greater Manchester.

 I work at the intersection of computational modelling and medical science, with the goal of contributing to improved patient care through innovative technologies and interdisciplinary collaboration.

 I am also committed to sharing the potential benefits of in silico technologies with broader audiences through my recently launched podcast, In Silico Trials, Real Impacts!